GabrielQSherman/web-games/snake/README.md

 2/19/20

-I updated the theme of my snake game to 'space', I've created a space background and updated the way the 'food' and the play looks on the screen
+updated the theme of my snake game to 'space', I've created a space background and updated the way the 'food' and the play looks on the screen

-I also updated the Html/CSS to look a lot better
+updated the Html/CSS to look a lot better

 2/20/20